zaibabanu191-eng/zaibabanu191-eng-data-analyst-EL-Task1/README.md

 - Performed a final data quality check

 ### Deliverable
-The cleaned Netflix dataset is provided in `Netflix_Data_Cleaning.xlsx`.
+The cleaned Netflix dataset is provided in `Netflix_data AT .xlsx`.

+### Power Bi
+Create a Netflix dashboard using power bi. provided in 'Netflix.pbix'.

 ## Objective
 The objective of this task was to clean and prepare the raw Netflix dataset for further analysis.